2024 Japanese Grand Prix

 The 2024 Japanese Grand Prix (officially known as the Formula 1 MSC Cruises Japanese Grand Prix 2024) was a Formula One motor race held on 7 April 2024 at the Suzuka International Racing Course in Suzuka, Japan.
 It was the fourth round of the 2024 Formula One World Championship.
 It was won by polesitter Max Verstappen driving for Red Bull, with teammate Sergio Pérez and Ferrari driver Carlos Sainz Jr. behind him.
 Yuki Tsunoda of RB scored a point, the first Japanese Formula One driver to do so at their home race since the 2012 edition of the race.

+Following the race, Verstappen extended his lead in the World Drivers' Championship to 13 points over Pérez, who overtook Charles Leclerc in the standings to reclaim second place by five points.
+In the World Constrcutors' Championship, Red Bull extended their points advantage to 21 points over Ferrari.

 Background

 The event was held at the Suzuka International Racing Course in Suzuka for the 34th time in the circuit's history, across the weekend of 5–7 April.
 The Grand Prix was the fourth round of the 2024 Formula One World Championship and the 49th running of the Japanese Grand Prix.
 The edition was the first time that the event was held as an early-season round, a departure from its traditional schedule between September and November.
 The move was part of Formula One's regionalisation efforts, which put the Japanese Grand Prix between the Australian and Chinese Grands Prix.

+The weekend marked the tenth anniversary of the fatal accident of Jules Bianchi.
+Charles Leclerc wore a full tribute helmet to Bianchi.